AlexandreBidon/pixelwar/README.md

 ## TODO

+- Improve the websocket connection
+- Add an authentification page
-- Add a timer on client side
+- Add a server selection page
-- Transform function objects to class
+- Add an app icon
-- Optimize the app with ``shouldComponentUpdate``.
+- Add connection info on the header

 ## Known Issues

 - Some rows have a small gap between them on some phone.
+- The server has desync issues that can prevent you from receiving updates